Stewmath/oracles-disasm/README.md

 # About

-This is intended to be a full dissasembly of Oracle of Ages for the Gameboy Color.
+This is intended to be a full disassembly of Oracle of Ages for the Gameboy Color.
 When combined with [LynnaLab](https://github.com/drenn1/lynnalab), it is a level editing suite.